nwsimonrb/Blog/_posts/2023-01-28-streaming-dashboard-tutorial.md

 ##### 4) Power BI API and dashboard (Scenario)
 We now prepare Power BI as the receiver before sending data from Confluent Cloud in step 5).
 Once you are within Power BI Service navigate to your workspace.
 It is found on the bottom of the left-side navigation bar or below the recommendations of the "Home" page.
 From within the workspace, do the following:
 - Create a new **Streaming dataset**.
 Select the basic API source and name your dataset (ex. "productUpdates").
 The values from stream fields refer to the JSON keys we find in each message soon delivered by Kafka.
 Pay attention to correct spelling when entering, you can check the example JSON created in the window below.
-Also, edit the data type from Text to number for price and id.
+Also, change the data type from text to number for "price" and "id".
 In the end, check the "Historic data analysis" slider as we want to keep data from at least the last 20min.
 - After creating the streaming dataset we see a **Push URL** which we copy and store securely for usage in step 5).
 The URL contains a token that should only be known to the sender (Confluent) and receiver (Power BI) - it is not for sharing.
 Although the connection will be securely encrypted through HTTPS, please keep in mind that data is sent over the public web and such entails residual risk (more information [here](https://medium.com/smallcase-engineering/web-security-access-token-in-url-79366a2bcb49)).
-- Create a new **Dashboard** and add a tile with your custom streaming dataset.
+- Create a new **Dashboard** and add a tile connected to your streaming dataset.
 For starters choose a clustered bar chart as the visualization type.
-Enter product as the axis and price as values.
+Enter "name" as the axis and legend, "price" as values.
 Finish by choosing 20 minutes as the time window to display.
 You can optionally add additional visualizations as shown in the video.

+pause and frequency

 ##### 5) Confluent to Power BI connection
-- Last: connection via http connector and look at final result
+Data is now produced to our topic in Confluent, but we are still missing a consumer who can pull that data and push it to the Power BI API.
+Confluent has a fully managed connector for such purposes.
+Follow these steps to set up the final connection:
+- Navigate back to the connector marketplace and select the **HTTP Sink connector**.
+We follow the known procedure for the API key.
+Enter your URL from the Power BI, "TLSv1.2" as SSL Protocol (see why below*) and continue.
+Choose JSON as the record value format and open the advanced configurations.
+Here, select "json" as the request body format and "true" for the "Batch json as array" field.
+Create the Connector and wait for the provisioning.
+-

 Review:
 Overall simple convenient solution, keep in mind showcase, real life use case requires more thoughts on architecture aspects like secure networking.